- Citysearch Review

 If you have questions or issues relating to immigration, please feel free to contact us.
 We will help you to achieve your goals.

 Immigration to the United States of America can be a very challenging process.
 Whether your doing it for a better life, to stay with a family member, or just to start a new life, Cleveland immigration lawyer Irina Vinogradsky will help you with any issues related to U.S. Immigration.
 The United States welcomes people of different cultures and backgrounds.

 Foreign citizens wishing to immigrate and live permanently in the U.S. must comply with U.S. visa immigration laws, and specific procedures to apply for visas.
 Department of Homeland Security (DHS) and U.S. Citizenship and Immigration Services (USCIS) are responsible for immigration matters, including naturalization.
 Naturalization is the process by which U.S. citizenship is granted to a foreign citizen or national after he or she fulfills the requirements established by Congress in the Immigration and Nationality Act (INA).

-Q1: When will USCIS begin accepting applications related to these executive initiatives?
+Q: When will USCIS begin accepting applications related to Obama’s Executive Action on Immigration?

 - Relationship to a U.S. citizen or lawful permanent resident; and